katcipis/katcipis.github.io/_drafts/restless-restfull.md

 Some of the projects were restricted to internal proprietary protocols, others were using RTMP (thank God that is over), but we faced some opportunity to do what all the other cool kids where doing, shiny new REST API's.
-At that time it as so well established that WS-\* stuff and SOAP where pure evil that I didn't even bother to look that up too much and delve directly on REST and its blazing glory.
+At that time it was so well established that WS-\* stuff and SOAP were pure evil that I didn't even bother to look that up too much and delve directly on REST and its blazing glory.